Carbon-Twelve-C12/supernova/btclib/src/docs/tokenomics.md

 ---

-*This document will be updated periodically as the SuperNova project evolves.
+*This document will be updated periodically as the supernova project evolves.
 Last updated: April 2025.*